 Currently, there are multiple lightweight implementations of the TLS protocol available to meet the constraints of low-powered IoT devices.
 The open-source TLS Toolkit (formerly MatrixSSL) can be configured to a code footprint of only 66KB, and even smaller footprints are possible with manual optimization. wolfSSL, another open-source SSL/TLS library, advertises a minimum footprint size of 20-100KB, and runtime memory usage of 1-36KB.
 Clearly, these numbers are already achievable even for a device of very modest specifications, and we can expect to see further optimization of software combined with increased power at lower cost for embedded devices going forward.

 How SSL.com Can Help IoT Manufacturers

 SSL.com offers these world-class services and benefits to our business customers in the IoT space:

 - Custom Solutions: As the experts in SSL/TLS, SSL.com collaborates with IoT manufacturers to optimize the generation, installation, and lifecycles of certificates for their devices.

-- Subordinate CA: A hosted subordinate CA from SSL.com offers manufacturers complete control over the issuance of publicly-trusted end-entity certificates for their devices, at a small fraction of the cost of establishing their own root CA and private PKI infrastructure.
+- Subordinate CA: A hosted subordinate CA (also known as an issuing CA) from SSL.com offers manufacturers complete control over the issuance of publicly trusted end-entity certificates for their devices, at a small fraction of the cost of establishing their own root CA and private PKI infrastructure.